Updated on October 29th, 2024 by Felix Martinez

 PPG enjoys a number of competitive advantages.
 It operates in the paints and coatings industry, which is economically attractive for several reasons.

 First, these products have high-profit margins for manufacturers.
-They also have low capital investment, which results in significant cash flow.
+They also require little capital investment, which results in significant cash flow.

-With that said, the paint and coatings industry is not very recession-resistant because it depends on healthy housing and construction markets.
+The paint and coatings industry is not recession-resistant because it depends on healthy housing and construction markets.
 This impact can be seen in PPG’s performance during the 2007-2009 financial crisis:

 PPG’s adjusted earnings-per-share fell by more than 50% during the last major recession and took two years to recover.
 The silver lining during a recession is that homeowners may be more likely to paint their houses than to move or take on more costly home renovations.

-A decline in new construction is the dominant factor for PPG during a recession.
-However, over the course of its history, the company has shown an ability to successfully navigate recessions.
+A decline in new construction is PPG’s dominant factor during a recession.
+However, the company has shown an ability to navigate recessions successfully over the course of its history.

-Currently, the company’s margins are threatened due to the highly inflationary and ongoing macroeconomic turmoil.
+The company’s margins are currently threatened due to the highly inflationary and ongoing macroeconomic turmoil.
 However, the company has historically managed to increase prices by equal to or above inflation rates.
 We remain confident regarding its profitability during recessions and its ability to recover.

 Valuation & Expected Returns